jeffpar/pcjs.v1/_posts/2017-10-13-corporations-are-crappy-archivists.md

 there seemed to be a lot of confusion on the Internet regarding the Microsoft Bus Mouse and the Microsoft InPort Mouse.
 I even found some [software](https://github.com/fr1tz/aimsgui/blob/master/aid/os/pc/devmouse.c) that claimed to emulate a "microsoft bus mouse" but was actually emulating an InPort mouse.
-{{ comment }} There's even some confusion about whether the InPort mouse is the same as a PS/2 mouse, since both mice use vaguely similar ("round") connectors.
-Someone a long time ago should have decided that since keyboard connectors were round, mouse connectors should be square.
-Then we wouldn't have people trying to put square pegs into round holes.
-{{ endcomment }}

-Thankfully, one decidedly [unconfused person](http://www.os2museum.com) sent me a link to his [Bus Mouse](https://www.virtualbox.org/svn/vbox/trunk/src/VBox/ExtPacks/BusMouseSample/BusMouse.cpp) emulation, which includes the following prologue that gets it exactly right:
+Thankfully, one decidedly unconfused person, [Michal Necasek](http://www.os2museum.com), sent me a link to his [Bus Mouse](https://www.virtualbox.org/svn/vbox/trunk/src/VBox/ExtPacks/BusMouseSample/BusMouse.cpp) emulation, which includes the following prologue that gets it exactly right: